TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 ![oldie](/oldest_man.png)
 *Sources: [Wikipedia (Gerontology Research Group)](https://en.wikipedia.org/wiki/Oldest_people) & [Human Mortality Database (HMD)](https://www.lifetable.de/)*

 While the overall life expectancy in Japan continues to rise, a different trend emerges when observing the life expectancy of the top 10 percent of the population.
 Around the year 2000, this select group reached a life expectancy of 100 years, which has remained relatively stagnant ever since.
-Indeed, a similar pattern is observed when analyzing the age of the oldest living man It appears that with today's technological advancements, a near-perfect society could potentially ensure that nearly everyone lives to the age of 100.
+Indeed, a similar pattern is observed when analyzing the age of the oldest living human.
+It appears that with today's technological advancements, a near-perfect society could potentially ensure that nearly everyone lives to the age of 100.
 However beyond that threshhold it is in the hands of genetics and fate.
 This aligns with the insights provided by the "chance of surviving to this age" fraction plot, where we can anticipate a relatively flat line initially, followed by a sharp decline.

 We are not immortal, and we are not approaching immortality.
 Our biological makeup is designed to facilitate reproduction, raise our children, and ultimately pass on the gift of life to future generations.
 However, we are approaching a society where almost everyone can live to be 100 years old, and that is a great achievement.